fiorentinaChang/cross-asset-tsmom-risk/README.md

 The strategy should not be interpreted as a production-ready trading system or as a superior replacement for 60/40.
 Its main value is as a transparent market-risk and model-validation case study.

 The strongest results are lower drawdown versus SPY and monthly 60/40, positive performance in selected stress regimes, and robustness under transaction-cost stress.
-The main weaknesses are Covid lag risk, simplified implementation assumptions, limited ETF universe size, and the absence of formal VaR, Expected Shortfall, liquidity stress, and margin modelling.
+The main weaknesses are Covid lag risk, simplified implementation assumptions, limited ETF universe size, and the absence of a full production-style VaR/ES framework, including rolling VaR, stressed VaR, VaR backtesting, liquidity stress, and margin modelling.

 Overall, the project is intended to show how a systematic model can be researched critically: not only by asking whether it makes money, but by asking when it fails, how stable it is, how costly it is to implement, and what risks remain unmodelled.